The Truth About Menopause, Weight Gain, and Belly Fat

 - It affects calcium balance, which can lead to bone loss.

-But why weight gain?
+But why weight gain with menopause?

 You may be frustrated if you have healthy habits, but your body doesn't change the way you'd expect.
 That's because estrogen is a crucial player in maintaining weight balance.
 Estrogen loss can change how your weight is distributed—directing fat accumulation to your waistline.
 It also lowers your metabolic rate and can affect your sleep habits.
 All these issues combined create the perfect scenario for weight gain.